HunterKart/proficiency-faculty-evaluation/docs/prd.md

 #### **Goals**

--   [cite_start]**Develop "Proficiency," a multi-tenant SaaS web platform** to modernize the faculty evaluation process for educational institutions, starting with the University of Cebu - Lapu-Lapu and Mandaue[cite: 57, 78].
+-   [cite_start]**Develop "Proficiency," a multi-tenant SaaS web platform** to modernize the faculty evaluation process for educational institutions, starting with the University of Cebu - Lapu-Lapu and Mandaue. [cite: 57, 78, 492]
--   [cite_start]**Implement an AI-powered analysis engine** that automatically processes qualitative feedback from students and department heads to provide sentiment analysis, keyword extraction, and generate actionable, data-driven suggestions for improvement[cite: 49, 57].
+-   [cite_start]**Implement an AI-powered analysis engine** that automatically processes qualitative feedback from students and department heads to provide sentiment analysis, keyword extraction, and generate actionable, data-driven suggestions for improvement. [cite: 49, 57, 492]
--   [cite_start]**Ensure high data quality and evaluation integrity** through automated, server-side checks that flag low-effort submissions and detect recycled content[cite: 94, 3377, 3385].
+-   [cite_start]**Ensure high data quality and evaluation integrity** through automated, server-side checks that flag low-effort submissions and detect recycled content. [cite: 492, 3377, 3385]
--   [cite_start]**Provide highly dynamic and customizable evaluation forms** that allow administrators to tailor evaluation criteria, questions, and scoring to diverse and changing institutional needs[cite: 50, 82].
+-   [cite_start]**Provide highly dynamic and customizable evaluation forms** that allow administrators to tailor evaluation criteria, questions, and scoring to diverse and changing institutional needs. [cite: 50, 82, 493]
--   [cite_start]**Deliver intuitive, role-based dashboards and visualizations** to make evaluation results easy to interpret for faculty, department heads, and administrators, supporting continuous faculty development and institutional decision-making[cite: 50, 336].
+-   [cite_start]**Deliver intuitive, role-based dashboards and visualizations** to make evaluation results easy to interpret for faculty, department heads, and administrators, supporting continuous faculty development and institutional decision-making. [cite: 50, 336, 493]

 #### **Background Context**

-[cite_start]Existing faculty evaluation systems, particularly within the Philippines and at the target institution, suffer from significant limitations[cite: 18, 22]. [cite_start]These systems often rely on static forms that cannot adapt to changing criteria and over-emphasize quantitative Likert scores while failing to extract meaningful insights from valuable open-ended feedback[cite: 13, 20]. [cite_start]The analysis of this textual feedback is often a manual, time-consuming, and error-prone process, resulting in low-quality, unactionable results that do little to support genuine faculty growth[cite: 24].
+[cite_start]Existing faculty evaluation systems, particularly within the Philippines and at the target institution, suffer from significant limitations. [cite: 18, 22] [cite_start]These systems often rely on static forms that cannot adapt to changing criteria and over-emphasize quantitative Likert scores while failing to extract meaningful insights from valuable open-ended feedback. [cite: 13, 20] [cite_start]The analysis of this textual feedback is often a manual, time-consuming, and error-prone process, resulting in low-quality, unactionable results that do little to support genuine faculty growth. [cite: 24]

-"Proficiency" is designed to address these critical gaps. [cite_start]It is a modern SaaS platform that leverages an AI pipeline to automate the deep analysis of textual feedback, providing insights into sentiment and key themes[cite: 49]. [cite_start]By combining this with robust integrity checks, customizable forms, and role-based data visualization, Proficiency aims to transform faculty evaluation from a burdensome administrative task into a powerful tool for continuous professional development and educational excellence[cite: 53].
+"Proficiency" is designed to address these critical gaps. [cite_start]It is a modern SaaS platform that leverages an AI pipeline to automate the deep analysis of textual feedback, providing insights into sentiment and key themes. [cite: 49] [cite_start]By combining this with robust integrity checks, customizable forms, and role-based data visualization, Proficiency aims to transform faculty evaluation from a burdensome administrative task into a powerful tool for continuous professional development and educational excellence. [cite: 53]

 #### **Change Log**